What Is IRS Tax Form 4868?

-If you are not able to file your federal individual income tax return by the due date, you may be able to get an automatic 6-month extension of time to file.
+If you are unable to file your federal individual income tax return (IRS Form 1040) by the due date, you can apply for an automatic 6-month extension of time to file.
 To do so, you must file Tax Form 4868 by the original due date for filing your tax return (generally April 15).

 Form 4868 is a tax extension for individuals reporting their income to the IRS.
 This includes all taxpayers who file 1040s, contractors who file 1099s, as well as single-member LLCs and Schedule C Sole Proprietors.
 Filing an individual tax extension will extend your tax deadline to October 15 for the following income tax returns:

 - Tax Form 1040-PR